amstan/alarm-ansible/README.md

-# Arch Linux ARM Ansible Scripts
+# Arch Linux Builder Ansible Scripts

-I always wanted to be able to customize and add to Arch Linux ARM embedded installs.
+I always wanted to be able to customize and add to Arch Linux embedded installs.

 The goal here is to have a set of playbooks that generates an SD card that's supposed to boot and already be usable for a particular application (ex: the